dotnet/designs/accepted/2023/wasm-browser-threads.md

     - calling functions which return `Task` could be aggressively async
         - unless the synchronous part of the implementation could throw exception
         - which maybe our HTTP/WS could do ?
-        - could this difference we ignored ?
+        - could this difference be ignored ?
 - `JSExport`/`Function`
     - we already are on correct thread in JS, unless this is UI thread
     - would anything improve if we tried to be more async ?